 - The Subsection on Pretrial Detention makes two changes to federal criminal-legal pretrial detention to protect the right to pretrial liberty.
-The Subsection: - Eliminates all existing "presumptions" of pretrial detention that are contained in the Bail Reform Act, including the "previous violator presumption" and "drug and firearm offender presumption"; and - Amends the Bail Reform Act to categorically eliminate pretrial detention for any Class C, D, or E felony and for any misdemeanor.
+The Subsection: - ➤ Eliminates all existing detention that are contained in the Bail Reform Act, including the "previous violator presumption" and presumption"; and - Amends the Bail Reform Act to categorically eliminate pretrial detention for any Class C, D, or E felony and for any misdemeanor.